arungudelli/angularjswiki/content/en/fontawesome/fa-hand-holding-medical.md

-## Animate Hand Holding Medical icon with steps
+## Animate fa-hand-holding-medical icon with steps
 While animating the font awesome icon,We can rotate fa-hand-holding-medical icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-hand-holding-medical icon with 8 step rotation, use fa-pulse icon along with fa-spin class.